 Q: This book challenges a common perception about racism, specifically that racist ideas propel racist policy.
 You say it’s the opposite—racist policies have propelled racist thinking.
 Can you explain that?

 A: That was something I certainly believed, going into the book, that racist ideas drive policy, and I didn’t think I was going to turn it on its head.
 That wasn’t my intent… I wanted to write a history of racist ideas, a history of America, and show how the historical context produced these people, who produced these ideas.
 I found, over and again, that these producers were not ignorant.
 Many of them were the most brilliant minds in American history.
-And they typically were producing these ideas in defend existing racist policies.
+And they typically were producing these ideas in defense of existing racist policies.
 The disparities were in place, their effects were profound, and these ideas were an attempt to normalize and justify those policies.

 Q: You describe three kinds of people: the segregationists, who are racists basically; the anti-racists, who actively reject any idea that Black people are inferior in any way; and the assimilationists.
 This group includes people like Abraham Lincoln and Barack Obama.
 Can you describe them better?